sampreetucalgary07/sampreetucalgary07/README.md

 </div> -->

-I am an AI enthusiast, software developer and a graduate student (soon to be completed..) in Software Engineering at University of Calgary.
-Under the supervision of Dr. Hatem Abou-Zeid and Dr. Diwakar Krishnamurthy, I was fortunate to work on some exciting projects in a really "cool" and ever-growing field of Machine Learning.
+I am an AI enthusiast, software developer and recently graduated student in Software Engineering at University of Calgary.
+As a research assistant, I was fortunate to work on some exciting projects in a really "cool" and ever-growing field of Machine Learning and Wireless communications.
 Mainly, I worked with prediction of time series data using transfer learning and compression of huge 8K Virtual reality frames using VAE-GAN.
 Acceptance of my work at reputed international conferences reflects my problem-solving ability and result-oriented mindset.
 With a proven track of delivering results, I am now looking for jobs/RAs to work on some exciting projects and with a "cool" team (obviously!)

 ## 👆🏻👆🏻 Too Long; Didn't Read! 🙌